At Olde Del Mar Surgical, Dr. Bhoyrul is highly trained in the safe, effective use of the laparoscopic general surgery technique.

-Most surgeries at Olde Del Mar Surgical are performed using minimally invasive techniques like laparoscopic surgery.
-Robotic surgery integrates robotic technology with expert surgical skills for greater precision, flexibility and control in laparoscopic surgery.
+Most surgeries at Olde Del Mar Surgical, located in the San Diego area, are performed using minimally invasive techniques like laparoscopic surgery.

-Dr. Bhoyrul, a recognized leader in laparoscopic surgery, and Dr. Farinholt, the first fellowship trained Robotic Surgeon on the Scripps Health campus, offer an exceptional level of skill, experience, and judgement.
-Whether you’re having general laparoscopic procedures such as gallbladder surgery and inguinal hernia repair, or advanced laparoscopic procedures like reflux surgery (GERD), colon resection, incisional hernia repair, and solid organ surgeries like removing the spleen or adrenal glands, you want the best!
+Dr. Bhoyrul, a recognized leader in laparoscopic surgery, offers an exceptional level of skill, experience, and judgement.
+Whether you’re having general surgery using the laparoscopic procedure such as gallbladder surgery and inguinal hernia repair, or advanced laparoscopic procedures like reflux surgery (GERD), colon resection, incisional hernia repair, and solid organ surgeries like removing the spleen or adrenal glands, you want the best!

 Laparoscopic Surgery Advanced & General

 Several small incisions are made in the abdomen during a laparoscopic procedure.
 Carbon dioxide gas is pumped into the abdominal cavity to move the abdominal wall away from the organs and create a more open space to work.
 Read more

 Gastroesophageal reflux disease (GERD) is caused by stomach contents and acid traveling back up from the stomach toward the throat.
 A one-way valve (lower esophageal sphincter (LES), located at the opening of the stomach, allows food to come into the stomach and keeps the stomach acid contained in the stomach.
 Read more

 Hiatal Hernia Surgery